Florence Nature Preserve – Detailed Trail Review:

 Hiking Highlights: Florence Nature Preserve covers 600 forested acres on the southern slopes of Little Pisgah Mountain and is owned by the Carolina Mountain Land Conservancy (CMLC).
-This is great nature trail system comprised of over 5 miles of trails.
-There are nice creeks to walk along side of and hop across, a cabin ruin and a couple of small waterfalls.
+This is a great nature trail system comprised of over 5 miles of trails.
+There are nice creeks to walk alongside and hop across a cabin ruin, and a couple of small waterfalls.
 There are also some larger rock outcroppings and a meadow.
 This is a great trail to bring the doggies as it is well-marked and well maintained.

 Address: 3824 Gerton Hwy, Gerton, NC 28735

 Approximate Driving Time from Lake Lure Town Center: 15 minutes

 Map & Directions: From the Lake Lure Beach, head northwest on Memorial Hwy.
 (74A) for 7.7 miles where you will see a house ruin with only the chimney remaining on the right.
 Park here.

 Hiking Distance (round trip): There are various trails to hike throughout the Florence Nature Preserve.
 Depending on the route you take, hiking distances can range from about 3 miles to at least 9 miles if you hiked all the trails (many requiring you to go out and back and road walking to connect them all).

 Hiking Time: 1 to 4 hours depending on your course and pace.

 Elevation Gain: 915 feet (Min/Max Elevation 2,474ft / 3,389ft)

 Trail Condition Grade: B